Hakerh400/node-projects/github/readmes/functional.md

 - Division - iteratively try to multiply denominator by positive integers until the result is larger that the numerator
 - Exponentiation - iterative multiplication

 Don't be scared of the huge amout of nested iterations described here.
 There is no need to worry about performances, since the optimizer may replace any of these operations with just a single processor instruction.
-For example, multiplying two 64-bit integers requires `64 * 64` function calls in the wors case, but the optimizer may replace it with just a single `mul rax, rbx` instruction, increasing the speed thousands of times.
+For example, multiplying two 64-bit integers requires `64 * 64` function calls in the wors case, but the optimizer may replace it with just a single `mul rax, rbx, rcx` instruction, increasing the speed thousands of times.
 Also, the otpimizer may replace bytes and integers with literal processor integers and use them instead, avoiding the closures completely.

 ### Non-inetger number